pitkant/fennica/README.md

 ### Contact

-The tools are under active open development and the tools, analysis, and documentation are being constantly updated.
+The project is under active open development and the tools, analysis, and documentation are being constantly updated.
 You can support the project by

   * [sending suggestions and bug reports](https://github.com/ropengov/fennica/issues)
   * [pull requests](https://github.com/ropengov/fennica/) (we will acknowledge contributions)